 General Orientation

-Osaka Station City consists of two commercial buildings which stand at opposite ends of Osaka Station.
-These are the North Gate Building and the South Gate Building.
-The station itself with all of its ticket gates, platforms, and train lines is between these two buildings.
+Osaka Station City is built around Osaka Station.
+The North Gate Building and the South Gate Building stand at opposite ends of the station, and west-side facilities include INOGATE OSAKA and JP TOWER OSAKA.
+The North Gate and South Gate Buildings are the easiest landmarks for understanding the main station layout.
 There are two main concourses that run the length of the station on the 1st floor of the building: the Central Concourse and the Midosuji Concourse.

 The Central Concourse during rush hour

 The Central Concourse runs between the North Gate and South Gate Buildings.
 From this concourse you can access the platforms and train lines via the Central Gate.
-You can also access the Central Ticket Office here, which is where you can purchase or collect any JR Rail Passes.
+JR ticketing and Travel Service Center facilities in this area can help with tickets, rail-pass exchange, and visitor information.

 The Central Gate